beNative/local-llm-interface/FUNCTIONAL_MANUAL.md

 ### Managing Projects
 - **Base Directory**: For each project type, you must first choose a "base directory" where all your projects of that type will be stored.
 - **Creating Projects**: Once a base directory is set, you can create new projects.
 The application will create the necessary folder and boilerplate files.
-- **Project Actions**: Each project appears as a card with several actions:
+- **Project Cards**: Each project appears as a polished card with several actions:
+  - **Run Project**: The primary action button, which runs the project using its standard entry mechanism.
   - **Install Deps**: Installs dependencies from `requirements.txt`, `package.json`, or `pom.xml`.
-  - **Run Project**: Runs the project using its standard entry mechanism.
   - **Open Folder**: Opens the project's folder in your system's file explorer.
   - **Delete**: Permanently deletes the project folder and all its contents.